Skip to main content

 The rule sets and schema can be downloaded by clicking them.

-• Option A: Select an existing example by using the dropdown menu at the top.
+• Option A: Select an existing example message by using the dropdown menu at the top.
+Not all message models have configured example messages, maintainers can add them.
+Feel free to edit the example message in the edit box, if desired.

-• Option B: Upload your own example document (with a maximum of 16MB) by clicking ➕ Choose.
+• Option B: Upload your own message instance (file with a maximum of 16MB) by clicking ➕ Choose.

-• Option C: Paste your own XML document code in the 'edit box' below.
-Make sure the checkbox next to 'Show XML editor' is checked, so you can see the text box
+• Option C: Type or paste your own message instance in the 'edit box' below.
+To use this option, make sure the checkbox next to 'Show editor' is checked.

 Option A